-BV will sometimes resolves without treatment.
+BV will sometimes resolve without treatment.

 In general, women without any symptoms of BV but who are found to have Gardnerella vaginalis colonization do not need treatment.
 Also, male sex partners of women diagnosed with BV do not need treatment.

-Treatment is usually initiated in women with symptoms and also especially important in pregnant ladies (with or without symptoms) as it is linked with having premature babies and babies with low birth weight.
+Treatment is usually initiated in women with symptoms and is also especially important in pregnant ladies (with or without symptoms) as it is linked with having premature babies and babies with low birth weight.